kubernetes-sigs/gateway-api/site-src/mesh/index.md

 # Gateway API for Service Mesh

-??? success "Standard Channel in v1.2.0+"
+??? success "Standard Channel since v1.2.0"

-    The [GAMMA initiative](/mesh/gamma) work for supporting service mesh use cases is part of the Standard Channel since v1.2.0 and are considered stable APIs.
+    The [GAMMA initiative](/mesh/gamma) work for supporting service mesh use cases has been part of the Standard Channel since v1.2.0 and are considered stable APIs.
 For more information refer to our [versioning guide](/concepts/versioning).

 The "[GAMMA initiative](/mesh/gamma)" refers to the group that is defining how